If you enjoy this site please consider making a donation.

 We are very keen to track down these often forgotten documents and obtain photographs and transcriptions of the names recorded so that they will be available for all to remember.

 Help us to build a database of information on those who served both at home and abroad so that future generations may learn of their sacrifice.

 Celebrate by honouring members of your family who served in the Great War both in the forces and at home.
 We love to hear about the soldiers, but also remember the many who served in support roles, nurses, doctors, land army, muntions workers etc.

 Please use our Family History resources to find out more about your relatives.
 Then please send in a short article, with a photo if possible, so that they can be remembered on these pages.

 The Wartime Memories Project is a non profit organisation run by volunteers.

-This website is paid for out of our own pockets and from donations made by visitors.
+This website is paid for out of our own pockets, library subscriptions and from donations made by visitors.
 The popularity of the site means that it is far exceeding available resources.

 If you are enjoying the site, please consider making a donation, however small to help with the costs of keeping the site running.